smoczyna/url-converter/README.md

         If service is abou to be run on local machine, 'redis' string parameter need to be removed from line 27 of UriRepo class: this.jedis = new Jedis("redis"); - that's the line

+### Latest

+I have added swagger documentation to the project.
+Since I'm not sure if the code is under review now I decided to leave docker container untouch, it doesn sport Swagger UI then.

 ---